| One of the great things about the Internet is that miniaturists get to share the hobby, ideas, projects, etc with friends

 system, while others use the Metric.
 I hope that the information found on this page will lead you in your

-and/or download a converter for your computer, please, visit:
+conversion.
+To learn more about the two measuring systems and/or download a converter for your computer, please, visit:

 English Customary Weights & Measures